bird-house/finch/docs/source/dev_guide.rst

 Building the docs
 -----------------

-First install dependencies for the documentation:
+First install an environment with conda/mamba and finch within it.

 .. code-block:: shell

-   $ make develop
+   $ mamba env create -f environment.yml
+   $ pip install -e .

 Run the Sphinx docs generator: